virtualsquare/virtualsquare.github.io/index.md

 Here you'll find almost everything you need to know to get started using Virtual Square suite of tools and software.
-Remember that the software presented in this Wiki is produced by a research projects and so the latest developments are extremely experimental.
+Remember that the software presented in this Wiki is produced by research projects and so the latest developments are extremely experimental.

 Virtualsquare mailing list: [virtualsquare (at)